Sustainability in Events Management

 Format: 240x170

-336 pages
+288 pages

 About the book

-This upper-level undergraduate and postgraduate textbook will help students understand how to plan, design and deliver events in line with the UN's Sustainable Development Goals (SDGs).
+This textbook will help students plan and deliver sustainable events that align with the United Nations' Sustainable Development Goals.

 About the authors

 Chris Smith is Senior Lecturer in Event Management at the University of Winchester, UK.
-He was previously General Manager of the Guildhall Winchester, and continues to be involved in the management of festivals and events across the UK.

 Vanessa Gowreesunkar is Associate Professor in Tourism at the Indian Institute of Management Sirmaur, India.